camunda/camunda-docs/docs/components/modeler/bpmn/user-tasks/user-tasks.md

 #### Camunda Form (linked)

-A user task with a Camunda Form linked to a user task, an assignment definition, and a task schedule:
+A user task with a linked Camunda Form, an assignment definition, and a task schedule:

 ```xml
 <bpmn:userTask id="configure" name="Configure">